 According to Dad, the best tasting coffee he ever tasted was on top of a mountain.
 I like to drink coffee, especially in the morning.
 My favorite coffee blend is the Kilimanjaro Blend, but really, this has nothing to do with the topic…

-After that we said “Thank you!!” to the kind man and climbed down the mountain.
+Going back to the story, we said goodbye to the kind man whom we met at the “arbor” and climbed down the mountain.

 Altogether it took us about an hour and a half to climb up and down the mountain.
 We walked about 1,850 meters both ways (approximately 4 kilometers altogether).

 When we finally came back to the starting point, we thanked God for keeping us safe on our way and for letting us enjoy the nature that He created for us.
 We had a wonderful time climbing the mountain and we hope to do it again some other time… maybe a different mountain. 😎

 “Before the mountains were brought forth, or ever thou hadst formed the earth and the world, even from everlasting to everlasting, thou art God.” — Psalm 90:2